sguox002/leetcode/leetcode-all.md

 <<-256	Paint House    		52.7%	Medium	->>
 <<-255	Verify Preorder Sequence in Binary Search Tree    		45.9%	Medium	->>
 <<-254	Factor Combinations    		47.0%	Medium	->>
-<<-253	Meeting Rooms II    		46.3%	Medium
-problem: given a list of intervals, find the min required room.
-idea: overlapped intervals need separate room. so to find max overlapped intervals.
-approach: intervals, using map to mark start and ending of an event. prefix sum ->>
-<<-252	Meeting Rooms    		55.1%	Easy
-check if intervals have overlaps.
-approach: intervals, sort with begin and check begin with previous end.
-O(N)
-level: 2
-->>

-<<-375. guess number higher or lower II
-number from 1 to n.
-You guess a number if correct, you win. otherwise, you guess x and pay x. return the min money to guarantee win. min of the max money for the choice. ie. assume each time you guess wrong. minmax problem.
-->>

 <<-251	Flatten 2D Vector    		46.0%	Medium	->>
 <<-250	Count Univalue Subtrees    		52.7%	Medium	->>
 <<-249	Group Shifted Strings    		56.9%	Medium	->>
 <<-248	Strobogrammatic Number III    		39.9%	Hard	->>
 <<-247	Strobogrammatic Number II    		48.1%	Medium	->>
 <<-246	Strobogrammatic Number    		45.4%	Easy	->>
-<<-245	Shortest Word Distance III    		55.6%	Medium
-similar to 244, but the input words could be the same and represent different positions. using hashmap to store indices for each word, but need check two cases.
->>>>>>> 4fefd426ed4862ab98184f1adf470a7a82162b95
-->>
-<<-244	Shortest Word Distance II    		53.0%	Medium
-similar to 243, but will be called many times with different parameters using hashmap to record the indices for each word.
-->>
-<<-243	Shortest Word Distance    		61.4%	Easy
-given two words find the distance (shortest) one pass: keep updating two indices and find the difference.
-O(N) if we do not consider string compare.
-->>

 <<-242	Valid Anagram    		57.6%	Easy	->>
 <<-241	Different Ways to Add Parentheses    		56.5%	Medium	->>